mzdaniel/sphinxserve/README.rst

 for reStructucturedText rendering and of course `Python`_. sphinxserve used to control browser reloading with xdotool, introducing a complex system tool dependency.
 On release 0.7, sphinxserve decouples from this system dependency using instead flask-sockets python package.
-It also upgraded its filesystem notification tool to watchdog, removing another system dependency and making the code more generic, cleaner and closer to run in other operating systems.
+The tradeoff here was to temporarily drop python3 support until the gevent ecosystem officially supports python3 which should be soon. sphinxserve also upgraded its filesystem notification tool to watchdog, removing another system dependency and making the code more generic, cleaner and closer to run in other operating systems.